Jamie Elliott (footballer, born 1992): AFL career

 In round 2, 2013, he set three career bests, kicking five goals, taking ten marks and sixteen kicks in a 17-point comeback win over Carlton.

 Elliott had a good start to the 2014 season, but later in the year he was restricted by a recurring hamstring injury.
 During March of that year he was diagnosed with hamstring tendinitis.

 Elliott kicked 35 goals in 2015, making him Collingwood’s most prolific goalkicker.
 He missed the 2016 season, due to back surgery.

 He played 17 games and kicked 34 goals during the 2017 season, but missed the 2018 season due to ankle surgery.

 Elliott played 16 games in 2019, and was the subject of extensive rumours that he would be traded from Collingwood, with Melbourne, Hawthorn, the Western Bulldogs, and North Melbourne all being cited as potential destinations.
 Ultimately, Elliott decided to remain at Collingwood.

+In Round 19 of 2022 Elliott kicked a goal after the siren from the boundary line to win the game for Collingwood against the Essendon Bombers.
+4 weeks later in Round 23, the final round of the home and away season, Elliott won the game for his team again, kicking a last minute goal against the Carlton Blues after coming back from 4 goals down at three-quarter time.
+This goal sealing Collingwood's position in the top 4, also knocking arch rivals Carlton Blues out of the finals.

+In 2025, Elliott had a career best year, kicking 60 goals in 25 games and winning the Collingwood Leading Goalkicker Award for the third time in his career and being named in the All-Australian squad.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2025 season.